murgurgulor/the-murgurgu-lore/src/site/notes/Metaverse/How to Play the Game.md

 **Forceful Kinetics**: Breaking down a door; Getting rid of someone by knocking them out; Bodily forcing your way through a crowd.
 **Clever Kinetics**: Getting ahead of someone by taking a shortcut; Lining up a throw to hit something exactly where you want to; Jumping just as an explosion goes off to give you the extra boost needed to reach your destination.
-**Sneaky Kinetics**: Stealthing through the shadows unseen; Taking someone out by sneaking up behind them with chloroform; **Bold Kinetics**: Swinging down a chandelier to kick someone in the face; Performing a haka to inspire or distract; Jumping just as an explosion goes off to give you the extra boost needed to reach your destination.
+**Sneaky Kinetics**: Stealthing through the shadows unseen; Taking someone out by sneaking up behind them with chloroform; **Bold Kinetics**: Swinging down a chandelier to kick someone in the face; Performing a haka to inspire or distract; Rushing in a room filled with dangers while shouting 'LEEEEROOOOOOOOY JEEEENKINNSSSS'.

 **Forceful Analysis**: Rummaging through a room, opening all cupboards and drawers, to find clues; Going through an entire building room by room to find someone.
 **Clever Analysis**: Observing a room to figure out what happened; Going to a high point to get an overview of the area; Recalling knowledge that applies to the current situation.